syncfusion-content/javascript-docs/readme.md

 ### Image

-* Make sure image is not resized or blurred.
+* Make sure the image is not resized or blurred.
-* Caption is not necessary to provide for all images except for the case where we will have displayed more than one image.
+* Caption is not necessary for all images except where you have displayed more than one image.

 * Adding Image : General markdown [syntax](http://kramdown.gettalong.org/syntax.html#images) will work.